bubsler807/site/content/Blog/thomas pynchon intertextual.md

 Note that Fang is only suddenly called Fang right before his repressed bloodlust returns.

-Another thing to note: There is also another Fang in V., Fang the cat (opposite of dog).
+Another thing to note: As I said above, there is also a Fang in V., Fang the Cat (opposite of dog).
 Here is a very relevant scene from later in V:

 > Mafia his wife was in on the bed playing with Fang the cat.
 At the moment she was naked and dangling an inflatable brassiere before the frustrated claws of Fang who was Siamese, gray and neurotic.
 “Bouncy, bouncy,” she was saying.
 “Is the dweat big kitties angwy cause he tant play wif the bwa?
 EEEE, he so cute and ickle.”
 >
 > Oh, man, thought Winsome, an intellectual.
 I had to pick an intellectual.
 They all revert.

+This leads us to the next section.
 ### **Milk vs. Blood – Sustenance and Predation**

-Beer/milk as the sustenance of life, blood as a symbol of predation and death. the substance is blood, and the tone is more predatory—A deeper, almost vampiric thirst.
+Beer/milk as the sustenance of life, blood as a symbol of predation and death.
+The substance is blood, and the tone is more predatory—A deeper, almost vampiric thirst.

 There is also an artificial / natural dichotomy here as well, with the beer in V. coming from rubber nipples.
 Ploy does not just revert to a man, but to a child.